11 min read 20.12.2021 743

-- This credit card might be very useful for users with bad credit and have a harder time getting a line of credit from other financial institutions.
+- This credit card might be very useful for users with bad credit who have a harder time getting a line of credit from other financial institutions.

-- Users will get the same interest rate on every transaction made with the credit card.
+- Users will get the same interest rate on every transaction made with a credit card.

 - Thinkmoney has a quick turnout on the application.
 The company has been quoted saying they have a turnout period of 60 seconds.

-- Thinkmoney takes a lot of risk by giving people with bad credit scores which interns makes the APR one of the highest on the market
+- Thinkmoney takes a lot of risk by giving people with bad credit scores which interns make the APR one of the highest on the market

 - If you have never had a line of credit before then thinkmoney isn't the right credit card for you

 What to consider when getting your Think money credit card?